dparoli/hrsync/README.md

 License
 -------

-hrsync is © 2014 Daniele Paroli.
-It is free software, and may be redistributed under the terms specified in the LICENSE file.
+hrsync is free software, and may be redistributed under the terms specified in the LICENSE file.